After beating all the odds and putting in a lot of hard work, you managed to set up your very own startup.

 Sales fact 6: Phones calls should be used smartly

 92% of all interactions with customers are built on phone calls. – Callpage

 Phone calls are very convenient for startups.
 You can instantly interact with your prospects and nurture them.
 However, it is essential to use this effective communication channel in the right way to reap maximum benefits.

 No one likes interruption while working.
 So, if you call your prospect at the wrong hour, you might not get a proper response.

-Therefore, you need to choose the time to call your prospects very wisely.
+Therefore, you must choose the time to call your prospects wisely.
 Find out the best time day and time to call your prospects.

-Salesmate CRM conducted a study to find the best day as well as time to call the prospect.
+Salesmate CRM conducted a study to find the best day and time to call the prospect.
 After observing 12,480 calls spanned across 60 days, Salesmate found out that Wednesday is the best day and 4 to 5 in the evening is the best time to call a prospect.

 Sales is a complex game.
-Being a startup who just stepped into the market, you need to explore and do everything to win more sales and grow.
-Explore the best sales strategies, go through various sales influencer’s tips and use the best CRM for startups to manage your sales.
+Being a startup that just stepped into the market, you need to explore and do everything to win more sales and grow.
+Explore the best sales strategies, go through various sales influencers’ tips and use the best CRM for startups to manage your sales.

 Salesmate is one such CRM used by many startups and small businesses.
-You can explore its features through a free trial to see how it can help you in growing your business.
+You can explore its features through a free trial to see how it can help you grow your business.